 Carers’ breaks: definition and importance

 There is no one size fits all – either for carers or for the people they care for.
-Carers need a wide range of options to effectively meet their needs.
-Carers and the reference group for this guidance were clear that we need to assume some basics – support so that a carer can access health care appointments or deal with an emergency is fundamental and should not be seen as a break.
+Carers need a wide range of breaks options to meet their needs effectively.
+Carers and the members of the reference group were clear that we need to assume some basics – support so that a carer can attend health care appointments or deal with an emergency is fundamental and should not be seen as a break.
 Also, the chance to sleep is not a break!
 These aspects of caring should be part of the core support available.

 A break is something that carers want to use for themselves.
 It should be planned, meaningful and positive.
-The arrangements need to work for both the carer and the cared-for person in order to be beneficial and improve carer wellbeing.
+The arrangements need to work for both the carer and the person they care for in order to be beneficial and improve carer wellbeing.

 Carers view breaks as essential in helping them to continue a caring role and to maintain their own health and wellbeing.
 They value breaks for a wide range of reasons – practical, emotional, social and psychological.
 Being able to take time away from the pressures of a caring role is one of the most frequently-voiced carer demands.
+Breaks are vital to maintaining relationships with many carers using breaks to spend time with family and friends.
 Despite this, access to breaks can be difficult and many carers just don’t get the breaks they need.

-- 25 per cent of carers said they hadn’t had a day off from caring for more than five years
+- 46 per cent of carers said they had not been able to take a break from caring in the last five years (and would have liked a break)

-These trends need to be reversed.
+Carers clearly need better access to good breaks.
 Carers have great ideas and know what is important to them.
 Many providers deliver great services; others want to adjust their offer to really respond to what’s needed.
 Many local businesses want to play a positive role in their communities.
-Co-production with carers (and the people they care for), collaboration of providers, commissioners and wider partners are all key to the development of relevant, personalised and accessible breaks.
+Co-production with carers (and the people they care for), collaboration with providers, commissioners and wider partners are all key to the development of relevant, personalised and accessible breaks.

 Please use the tips and examples in this guidance to ensure your local carers get the support they want and need.